 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where zaherite typically forms.
+Look in hydrothermal veins country, the host setting where zaherite typically forms.
 If you start seeing quartz, pyrite, kaolinite in float, you are in the right ground.
 Field specimens usually show a platy habit, so train your eye for that shape before scanning the outcrop.